 Weighing in at just 3 lbs 9.3 oz, the Paragon 58 from Gregory offers a lighter option for long-distance hiking than their heavyweight pack, the Baltoro.

-The backpack has been updated for 2020, with a new side zipper offering access to the main compartment and a mesh-heavy suspension system.
+The backpack has been updated, with a new side zipper offering access to the main compartment and a mesh-heavy suspension system.

 But the comfort for which Gregory’s packs are known remains, in part due to the cushioning back panel and shoulder straps.
 The Paragon 58 also offers a surprisingly strong frame for a lightweight pack, with metal support around the perimeter and across the back.